How to Use the Power of Your Imagination to Create the Big MagicAug 29, 2023

 I stopped believing in dreams.

-I existed day-to-day, the only joy being that of watching my children miraculously survive two losses in their young lives.
+I existed day-to-day, the only joy was watching my children miraculously survive two losses in their young lives.
 I was determined, no matter what, to make their day-to-day lives happy.

 I vowed I wouldn’t show my internal struggle, but they knew.
 I remember my daughter saying, “Mom when something funny happens you just say ‘Oh that’s funny,’ but you don’t really laugh.”